HigherOrderCO/Kind/spec.md

 4. Recursion can only be used in computationally irrelevant positions (typed and erased terms).

-## Erasure to EAC
+## Erasure to EA-CORE

-Computationally, EATT terms are erased to the [Elementary Affine Calculus](https://github.com/moonad/elementary-affine-calculus).
-The erasure `E(t)` of a EATT term to EAC is defined as:
+Computationally, EA-TT terms are erased to the [Elementary Affine Core](https://github.com/moonad/elementary-affine-core).
+The erasure `E(t)` of a EA-TT term to EA-CORE is defined as:

 ```javascript
 E(Type)      = [x] x